jcw2865/TeamProfileGenerator/README.md

 * [MDN](https://developer.mozilla.org/en-US/) - Used as a reference tool.
 * [GoogleChrome](https://www.google.com/chrome/) - Used for inspector tool and validating the program during development.
 * [NodePackageManager](https://www.npmjs.com/) - Used to install node modules/dependencies
-* [Axios](https://www.npmjs.com/package/axios) - Used as a promise based HTTP client for the browser and node.js.
-* [Util](https://www.npmjs.com/package/util) - This implements the Node.js util module for environments that do not have it, like browsers.
 * [Inquirer](https://www.npmjs.com/package/inquirer) - A collection of common interactive command line user interfaces.
-* [html-pdf](https://www.npmjs.com/package/html-pdf) - HTML to PDF converter that uses phantomjs.
-* [ImgFlip](https://imgflip.com/gif-maker) - Used to create the GIF found in the "Getting Started" section.
+* [YouTube](https://youtube.com) - Used to publish the video of the CLI which can be found in the "Getting Started" section.
 <!-- ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us. -->